tim-weii/IYM-Based-Yield-Analysis/README.md

    - Normalize, clean, and organize batch/tool-level information.

 2. **Key-Variable Search (KSA Module)**
-   - **TPOGA (Triple-Phase Orthogonal Greedy Algorithm):** Fast variable selection to find correlated factors.
+   - In our approach, **Short-Time Fourier Transform (STFT)** is first applied to transform time-series signals into the time–frequency domain, allowing us to capture dynamic process patterns.
-   - **ALASSO (Automated LASSO):** Adaptive sparse regression that selects root-cause parameters.
+   - Instead of directly relying on traditional variable selection algorithms (e.g., TPOGA, ALASSO), STFT-based features are extracted to highlight critical variations in process behavior that may contribute to yield loss.

 3. **Reliance Index (RIK)**
-   - Measures overlap between TPOGA and ALASSO results.
+   - Measures the confidence of identified parameters/features.
-   - RIK > 0.7 = high confidence in identified parameters.
+   - RIK > 0.7 = high confidence in the extracted factors.

 ---